cqse/teamscale-jacoco-agent/USAGE.md

 Please note that these patterns are ANT-style patterns and *always* use forward slashes, i.e. *not* the same syntax as JaCoCo's include patterns above.
 To see what is being filtered out, activate debug logging.

+Patterns are ANT-style patterns matched against the Unix-style path of every found class file, e.g.
+`./teamscale-jacoco-client-3.1.0-jacoco-0.7.9.jar@org/reactivestreams/Processor.class`.
+So to only include classes in package `com.yourcompany` and `com.yourotherpackage` and all their subpackages you can use `-f '**com/yourcompany/**:**com/yourotherpackage/**'`

 Enable debug logging to see what is being filtered out and fine-tune these patterns.